 - For new patients or patients with new conditions, the attending specialist must provide a written support to indicate that the specialty expertise required to treat the new medical condition is unavailable at the patient’s country of residence

-The patient (and accompanying caregiver, if any) must have also responded NO to the following health declaration questions:
+The patient (and accompanying caregiver, if any) must have also responded NO to the following health declaration questions in the MOH waiver application:

 - Are you diagnosed or suspected to have any of the following: pneumonia or COVID-19 infection?